 To qualify, taxpayers must meet certain requirements and file a tax return, even if they did not earn enough money to be obligated to file a tax return.
-Contact the IRS at www.irs.gov or by calling 800-829-1040 for more information.
+Contact the Internal Revenue Service (IRS) by calling 800-829-1040 for more information.

-State of California Franchise Tax Board Homeowner and Renter Assistance
+State of California Franchise Tax Board Homeowner & Renter Assistance

 The Homeowner Assistance Program allows a once-a-year payment from the State of California to qualified individuals based on part of the property taxes assessed and paid on their homes.
 You may be eligible to file a claim if you are a United States citizen, designated alien or qualified alien when you file your claim and meet selected criteria.